This post contains affiliate links. Click here to read my affiliate policy.

 The automatic drip coffee maker has also seen a century of modifications.
 Today, they are a standard feature in homes, offices, and practically anywhere that demands a fresh cup of joe to be brewed on-the-fly.
 That’s right — the convenience of this brewing method is one of its biggest draws.

-Being fully automated, drip coffee makers are truly ‘set and forget’ machines.
+Being fully automated, drip coffee makers are truly ‘set and forget’ machines just like grind and brew coffee machines.
 All you have to do is simply put coffee grounds into the filter and switch it on.
 And before you know, you have a steaming cup of coffee in front of you!

 Some drip coffee machines even have timers that let you program them so you can wake up to a pot of freshly brewed coffee.